anvilproject/anvil-portal/content/learn/understanding-cloud-costs/understanding-cloud-costs.md

 ---
-title: "Understanding Billing"
+title: "Understanding Cloud Costs"
 author: "AnVIL"
-description: "An overview of how cloud billing for Terra in AnVIL."
+description: "Understanding Cloud Costs in  AnVIL."
 ---

 # Understanding Cloud Costs

 AnVIL and all of its components are free to use.
-You can browse showcase workspaces and the Data Library as soon as you register for an account, however, compute operations in Terra - such as running workflows, running Jupyter Notebooks, and accessing and storing data - may incur Google Cloud Platform charges.
+You can browse showcase workspaces and the Data Library as soon as you register for an account.

+Compute operations, however, such as running workflows, running Jupyter Notebooks, and accessing and storing data, may incur Google Cloud Platform charges.

+This section provides an overview of the types of charges along with links to current GCP pricing.
+We also link to Terra articles describing approaches for monitoring and controlling cloud costs.

 ### Types of GCP Charges